 The EAtHC ICCWG may establish sub groups for specific targeted tasks as deemed necessary.

 Conduct of business will be primarily by correspondence.
-If meetings are required, these should be planned with due regard to efficiency and obtaining the fullest membership support (for example, by holding meetings in association with of the Commission).
+If meetings are required, these should be planned with due regard to efficiency and obtaining the fullest membership support (for example, by holding meetings in association with or preferably priori to meetings and Conferences of the Commission).
 All Members shall inform the Coordinator in advance of their intention to attend meetings of the EAtHC ICCWG.
 The working language shall be English.

 Draft proposals will be circulated for review and comment to: